Taffsigg/SmartClothing/WeeklyUpdates.md

 1. Noise Issues on PCB board and  I fixed those issue so I have decided to ORDER PCB Board on PCBGOGO
 2. Solder new board with comparotor and ECG Circuit(both outputs are noisy)
 2. Remodel PCB Board to use TRS on AUX Cord instead of TRSS
-3. Add Comparator to ECG Board to remove noise on comparator
+3. Add Comparator to ECG PCB Board to remove noise on comparator(solderable breadboard)

 ### Week of 10/28
 Michael Jimenez ECG Subsytems